NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/docs/module-2/m2p1/m2p1-fundamentals.md

 ---
 layout: page
-title: "m2p1-fundamentals"
-parent:  "Mod 2 Part 1"
+title: The Building Blocks of Analysis
+parent:  Lasering in on the GEDI Mission
+permalink: /gedi-fundamentals
-nav_order: 3
+nav_order: 4
 ---
 ## Southern Alabama Prescribed Burn AOI